fallen-icarus/cardano-options/README.md

   -- | Close or update a Proposal UTxO.
   = CloseOrUpdateProposal
   -- | Purchase an options contract by converting a Proposal UTxO into an Active UTxO.
-The -- `desiredTermsIndex` identifies which `Terms` the buyer is purchasing.
+The -- `desiredTermsIndex` identifies which `Terms` the buyer is purchasing; it is a 0-based index -- into the `possibleTerms` list in the associated Proposal UTxO.
   | PurchaseContract { desiredTermsIndex :: Integer }
   -- | Execute an active options contract.
   | ExecuteContract